Communicative Sciences and Disorders (Minor)

 Program Description

-The Minor in Communicative Sciences and Disorders introduces students to the study of normal communication processes and the application of that knowledge to the identification, treatment, and prevention of communication disorders in children and adults.
+This highly flexible minor helps students develop an understanding of normal communication processes and the nature of communication disorders across the lifespan.
 Students gain familiarity with normal speech, language, and hearing processes; develop a basic understanding of the anatomy and physiology of the speech and hearing mechanism; become familiar with the disorders that affect the ability to communicate across the lifespan; and explore the impact of speech, language, and hearing disorders on communication processes across the lifespan.
-Students complete some foundational prerequisite courses required for graduate degrees in speech pathology and acquire a foundation for pursuing degrees in medical or allied health professions, education, and behavioral sciences.
+Students complete some of the foundational prerequisite courses required for graduate clinical degrees in speech pathology and acquire a foundation for pursuing degrees in medical or allied health professions, education, and behavioral sciences.

 Minor Declaration